mikiec84/info/people.md

 ### FACULTY SPONSORS

-The workshops are sponsored by Margaret Frye (Assistant Professor, Department of Sociology), ad Kosuke Imai (Professor, Department of Politics), and Matthew Salganik (Professor, Department of Sociology).
+The workshops are sponsored by Margaret Frye (Assistant Professor, Department of Sociology), Kosuke Imai (Professor, Department of Politics), and Matthew Salganik (Professor, Department of Sociology).